José Mourinho: Tactics

-On 16 April 2017, Mourinho's Manchester United beat league leaders Chelsea 2–0.
-During the game, Mourinho instructed Ander Herrera to man-mark Eden Hazard.
-This tactic proved effective as Hazard, and Chelsea, were nullified for large portions of the game.
-A previously untested strike partnership of Marcus Rashford and Jesse Lingard also caused the Chelsea defence problems, with the former opening the scoring in the 7th minute.
-Mourinho's tactical organisation throughout the match drew praise within the footballing world.
+In April 2017, Mourinho's Manchester United beat league leaders Chelsea 2–0.
+Mourinho instructed Ander Herrera to man-mark Eden Hazard.
+This tactic proved effective as Hazard, and Chelsea, were nullified for large portions.
+An untested strike partnership of Marcus Rashford and Jesse Lingard caused the Chelsea defence problems, with the former opening the scoring in the 7th minute.
+Mourinho's tactical organisation throughout the match drew praise.

 Reception

 "Everyone says we parked the bus in front of the goal.
 We didn't park the bus, we parked the plane and we did it for two reasons.
 One, because we only had 10 men and two, because we beat them 3–1 at San Siro, not by parking the bus, or the boat or the airplane but by smashing them."

 — —Mourinho responding to critics accusing him of playing defensive football in the second leg of the 2010 Champions League semi-final against Guardiola's Barcelona.

 Since the self proclamation in 2004, Mourinho is often nicknamed "The Special One".
 He is widely regarded by several players and coaches to be one of the best managers of his generation and one of the greatest ever managers.
 In 2010, Pep Guardiola described Mourinho as "probably the best coach in the world".
 Pundit Nicky Bandini praised Mourinho for his ability to motivate his players and a create a united team environment during Inter's 2009–10 treble winning season, noting that throughout the course of the season playmaker Sneijder went as far to say that he would "kill and die" for Mourinho, views which were later also echoed by the club's former striker Ibrahimović, who had worked under Mourinho the previous season, while Dejan Stanković instead said that he "would have thrown [himself] into a fire" for his manager.
 Eto'o also praised Mourinho for his player management skills during their time at the club together, describing him as a "unique" head coach, who "...perfectly understood every player and the sentiments of the Inter fans.
 He knew how to combine these two things, he was perfect."
 Chelsea midfielder Frank Lampard has stated that Mourinho is the best manager he has ever worked for.